First Time Buyers Guide to Buying a Property

 What is far more important generally is that you do not stray beyond any overdraft limits at all and do not miss any payments on credit items.
 Starting any new credit commitments could affect a recommendation already made by a broker.

-So, it makes sense to get a decision in principle first which we can help you with, and to get some quotes for solicitors so you can give these to the agent immediately and help assure them you are a serious buyer.
+So, it makes sense to get a decision in principle first and to get some quotes for solicitors so you can give these to the agent and assure them you are a serious buyer.
 It is also a good idea to get quotes for a more thorough survey of the property from local surveyors (such as a chartered building surveyor).

 But don’t pay anyone to start any work before speaking to your mortgage advisor.